 1. As per Parliamentary Affairs Minister Pralhad Joshi, a total of 8 bills have been listed for consideration & passage during the session, but the most debated ‘One Nation, One Election’ bill was not included in the line-up

-2. At an all-party meeting, floor leaders were reportedly informed that a bill on the welfare of senior citizens (Senior Citizens Welfare Bill, 2023) and three bills related to Scheduled Caste/Scheduled Tribes (SC/ST) order have been added to the agenda of this session.
+2. At an all-party meeting, floor leaders were reportedly informed that a bill on the welfare of senior citizens (Senior Citizens Welfare Bill, 2023) and three bills related to Scheduled Caste/Scheduled Tribes (SC/ST) Orders had been added to the agenda of this session.

 3. During the session, the government also listed the bill on the appointment of the Chief Election Commissioner and other election commissioners.
 This bill was introduced in Rajya Sabha during the last Monsoon session which is being considered for passage.